s10269187/DDA_ITD_ASG1/README.md

 - Player name (firebase)

 # What is the application catering for
-- a time based game that teaches players fun facts about their childhood snacks
+- A time based game that teaches players fun facts about their childhood snacks
-- players that enjoy a fast paced game where speed matters
+- Players that enjoy a fast paced game where speed matters
-- kids who love the childhood snacks and wish to become their own chef and make these snacks
+- Kids who love the childhood snacks and wish to become their own chef and make these snacks
-- achievers who wish to find more facts and origin of specific snacks
+- Achievers who wish to find more facts and origin of specific snacks
-- people who like a calming and easy game that is relaxing
+- People who like a calming and easy game that is relaxing

 # Documented Wireframes/game flow
 - User logs and signs up with their username and password (start screen)